Japanese Cooking Tools: 33 Essentials for Home Chefs

 Rice is the centre of a Japanese kitchen.
 Five tools handle its preparation, from cooking to serving to shaping.

 The hangiri is a wide, shallow wooden tub used to cool and season sushi rice.
 Cypress wood absorbs excess moisture as you fold rice vinegar into hot rice.
 The result is rice grains that stay separate, glossy, and at the right texture for sushi.
 A plastic bowl traps moisture and turns the rice gummy.
 The hangiri is the upgrade that makes home sushi possible.
-The JOC Goods curated hangiri is hand-bound with copper, starting around $180; budget cypress versions begin around $50.
+The JOC Goods hangiri is hand-bound with copper.
+A cypress hangiri serves home cooks well at the everyday tier.

 Shamoji is the flat wooden or plastic paddle used to scoop and serve rice.
 The shape is engineered to lift cooked rice without crushing the grains.
 Wooden versions are traditional and look beautiful; plastic versions are dishwasher-tolerant and easier for daily use.
 The shamoji is a small purchase that changes the way every bowl of rice presents at the table.
-A classic wooden shamoji costs $5 to $15.
+A classic wooden shamoji is the home-table standard.

 The makisu is the rolled bamboo mat used to shape sushi.
 It also presses water from blanched spinach, shapes oblong tamagoyaki cleanly, and rolls a chilled omelet for a bento box.
 The cost is low and the lifetime is long.
-A standard 9-inch makisu costs $8 to $15.
+A nine-inch makisu handles daily use.
 Wash with cold water, dry flat, store rolled.

 Onigiri are the triangular rice balls that fill bento boxes across Japan.
 Hand-shaping is traditional but takes practice.
 A plastic onigiri mold makes uniform triangles in seconds, with a hollow centre for fillings.
 Try pickled plum, salmon, kombu, or tuna mayo.
-Wooden molds exist but plastic is easier to clean and the cost is negligible.
-A classic plastic onigiri mold costs $8 to $15.
+Wooden molds exist but plastic is easier to clean.
+A classic plastic onigiri mold handles weeknight bento prep.

 A donabe makes the best rice in the world.
 An electric rice cooker makes great rice, every time, with no attention.
 For a home kitchen that cooks rice four nights a week, the electric cooker is the realistic backbone.
 Japanese brands — Zojirushi, Tiger, Cuckoo — dominate for a reason.
 Look for fuzzy logic models with multiple grain settings.
-A respected electric rice cooker starts at $130 and rises sharply with capacity and features.
+The Zojirushi rice cooker line is the longest-running standard, and the Zojirushi NS-ZCC10 fuzzy logic cooker is the most-recommended model in its class.

 Everyday Workhorses